mathematicalbasedefenders/information/GAME_CHANGELOG.md

 ---
 ## 0.1.1
-23 September 2021
+2021-09-23

 Fixed a bug with restoring settings.

 ---
 ## 0.1.0
-22 September 2021
+2021-09-22

-Initial release of Mathematical Base Defenders.
+Initial release of the web version of Mathematical Base Defenders.
 <details>